 The contributions of the OMCR before and during World War II have largely been overlooked by historians of the titanic global struggle.
 For example, the Navy's official 15-volume History of United States Naval Operations in World War II, written by preeminent historian Samuel Eliot Morison, does not mention the mobilization of either the USMCR or the Navy Reserve.
 David J. Ulbrich's Preparing for Victory: Thomas Holcomb and the Making of the Modern Marine Corps, 1936-1943 is a comprehensive analysis of Holcomb's tenure as Commandant of the Marine Corps, but it contains only a few brief mentions of the USMCR.
 While a very comprehensive account, Robert Sherrod's History of Marine Corps Aviation in World War II contains details of several prominent reservists but no mention about the mobilization of the Marine Reserve squadrons at all.
 Harry I. Shaw Jr.'s Opening Moves: Marines Gear Up for War was written as part of the Marines in World War II Commemorative Series.
 Shaw's work describes the Marine Corps' efforts to prepare for World War II but only briefly mentions the mobilization of the USMCR.
-Pearl Harbor to Guadalcanal, volume one of History of U.S. Marine Corps Operations in World War II, contains two sentences acknowledging that the mobilization of the OMCR was an important factor in the Marine Corps' expansion in 1940-41 and in the formation of two Marine divisions in February 1941.30 rine Corps Ground Training in World War II contains the most information about the Reserve mobilization.
+Pearl Harbor to Guadalcanal, volume one of History of U.S. Marine Corps Operations in World War II, contains two sentences acknowledging that the mobilization of the OMCR was an important factor in the Marine Corps' expansion in 1940-41 and in the formation of two Marine divisions in February 1941.

+Two works in particular do devote significant attention to the mobilization of the USMCR for World War II.
+Of the official Marine Corps publications, Ma- rine Corps Ground Training in World War II contains the most information about the Reserve mobilization.
 The Marine Corps Reserve: A History was written and published by the reserve officers of Public Affairs Unit 4-1 in 1966.
-The book's third chapter is devoted to World War II, and at 41 pages long, it was the longest chapter in the book.31
+The book's third chapter is devoted to World War II, and at 41 pages long, it was the longest chapter in the book.